karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 The application we're going to build is a .NET 8 console app that functions as a basic chat client.

-Users will be able to ask questions related to their Azure DevOps instance, and the Copilot will utilize Semantic Kernel with our custom Plugins to fetch data from the Azure DevOps instance and respond accordingly.
+Users will be able to ask questions related to their Azure DevOps instance, and the Copilot will utilize Semantic Kernel with our custom Plugin to fetch data from the Azure DevOps instance and respond accordingly.

-There are a few prerequisites we need before start coding.
+There are a **few prerequisites** we need before start coding.
 - An Azure DevOps instance.
-- An Azure OpenAi instance with whatever model you prefer already deployed (I'll be using GPT-4o).
+- An Azure OpenAI instance with whatever model you prefer already deployed (I'll be using GPT-4o).

 ## **1. Building the Chat application**

-The first step is to set up Semantic Kernel and build a chat interface with GPT-4 so we can ask it questions.
+The first step is to set up Semantic Kernel and build a chat interface with GPT-4o so we can ask it questions.
 Let me show you the complete source code, and then I'll highlight and comment on the most interesting parts.

 ```csharp
 ﻿using CustomCopilot.AzureDevOpsPlugin;